EYBlockchain/starlight/README.md

 ## Developer

-### Testing outputs
+### Testing

 #### full zapp

-`zappify -i ./path/to/MyContract.zsol`
+To test an entire output zApp:

+Having already run `zappify`, the newly-created zApp will be located in the output dir you specified (or in a dir called `./zapps`, by default).
+Step into that directory:

 `cd zapps/MyContract/`

+Install dependencies:

 `npm install`

+Start docker.

 (At this stage, you might need to run `chmod +x ./bin/setup && chmod +x ./bin/startup` for permission to execute the newly created shell scripts)

-Start docker.
+Run trusted setups on all circuit files:

 `./bin/setup` <-- this can take quite a while!

+Finally, run a test, which executes the function privately, using some test parameters:

 `npm test`

 All the above use Docker in the background.
 If you'd like to see the Docker logging, run `docker-compose -f docker-compose.zapp.yml up` in another window before running.

-NB: rerunning the test will not work, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
+**NB: rerunning the test will not work**, as the test script restarts the containers to ensure it runs an initialisation, removing the relevant dbs.
 If you'd like to rerun it from scratch, down the containers with `docker-compose -f docker-compose.zapp.yml down` and delete the file `zapps/myContract/orchestration/common/db/preimage.json` before rerunning `npm test`.

 #### preliminary traversals

 Preliminary traversals populate the `binding` and `indicator` objects.
+This is some complex code, which is easy to break (when adding new functionality).
 To ensure none of this code gets accidentally broken, we have a test which compares actual vs expected objects, for a range of input contracts.
+(See code [here](./test/prelim-traversals/index.mjs))

-`npm run test-prelim-traversals`
+`npm run test-prelim`

-`zappify dev-test --prelim` (or `-p`)
+##### Adding new test cases

+You can automate the creation of 'expected outputs' for these tests.

+1. Create a `.zsol` file, around which you'd like a test to be created.
+For this example, suppose it's called `example-1.zsol`.
+1. Save it in `./test/prelim-traversals/test-data`.
+1. Run `npm run-script test-prelim -- --write example-1`.
+This will run `zappify` on the file, and write output data to a file called `example-1.json`.
+1. Future tests will use `example-1.json` as the 'expected' outcome of the test.

-#### test example cases
+##### Updating test cases

-`zappify dev-test --diff` (or `-d`)
+Run the steps above.
+Warning: this will overwrite existing 'expected' data with new data.

 #### circuit